Chef Infra Server

 To access these components for an organization, select Chef Servers > Organizations and then select an organization.
 Refer to the image below:

 A cookbook is the fundamental unit of configuration and policy distribution.
-Include recipes and other files, components, or directories.
+A cookbook contains recipes and other files, components, or directories.

 Roles let you define patterns and processes that exist across nodes in an organization as belonging to a single job function.
 Each role consists of zero (or more) attributes and a run-list.